yale-winter/PyProbPro/README.md

 - See the example .csv file (Problems.csv) attached in this repository
 - Use function pyprobpro.commands.start() to start OR use pyprobpro.commands.problem(x) where x is the problem you want
 - Use function pyprobpro.commands.done() when done

+TODO: convenient commands, receipts in folder, more syntax